Ahmad-Zaky/Gallery_System/README.md

 ### Back end

-> Here you will find the php functionalities related to the view
+> Here you will find the php functionalities related to the view.

 * __User side___